RobReho/cluedo/README.md

-# exproblab
+# Experimental robotic lab
-Assignments for the Experimental Robotic Lab course a.y.2021/2022
+First assignment for the Experimental Robotic Lab course a.y.2021/2022

 ## Introduction
+Brief introduction (couple of sentences).

 ## Software architecture
 temporal diagram and states diagrams (if